-HOUSTON (AP) -- The number of rigs exploring for oil and natural gas in the U.S. dropped by 11 this week to 420, again reaching an-time low amid depressed energy industry prices.
+HOUSTON (AP) -- The number of rigs exploring for oil and natural gas in the U.S. increased by 10 this week to 491.

-Houston oilfield services company Baker Hughes Inc. said Friday 332 rigs sought oil and 87 explored for natural gas.
-One was listed as miscellaneous.
+Houston oilfield services company Baker Hughes Inc. said Friday that 406 rigs sought oil and 83 explored for natural gas this week.
+Two were listed as miscellaneous.

-Alaska, Arkansas, California, North Dakota, Ohio, Pennsylvania, Utah and Wyoming were all unchanged.
+Alaska, Arkansas, California, Colorado, Kansas, Ohio, Utah and Wyoming were unchanged.

 The U.S. rig count peaked at 4,530 in 1981.
 It bottomed out in May at 404.